+I’m a mum of five, living in the South West in the UK.
 I started this blog to express my grief after my eldest daughter, Abi, died suddenly from a brain haemorrhage in February 2013.
 She was just 12 years old.
 As a mother of then three, now five, life has been a roller-coaster as I try to find some sense of normality while living with deep loss.

 Kelly x